jstac/sandpit/ifp_extensions/source/ifp_advanced.rst

   :cite:`cao2016existence`, :cite:`hubmer2018comprehensive` and
   :cite:`hills2018fiscal`.

-In addition to these generalizations of the income fluctuation problem, we also introduce an alternative method for solving such problems computationally.

-This method is sometimes called **time iteration** and involves iterating on the Euler equation.
+We use **time iteration** to solve the model, which involves iterating on the Euler equation.

 (In one of our lectures, we use similar ideas to solve :doc:`the optimal growth model <coleman_policy_iter>`.)

-This method can be shown to be globally convergent under mild assumptions, even when utility is unbounded (both above and below).
+This method is numerically stable and can be shown to be globally convergent under mild assumptions, even when utility is unbounded.

 We will make use of the following imports: